 Buy a Universal Headrest for your chair

-If you don’t have the skills or patience to make your own office chair headrest attachment, you can always buy a universal headrest attachment.
+If you don’t have the skills or patience to make your own headrest attachment, you can always buy a universal headrest attachment.
 They are more attractive and stylish and require less hassle to install.

 They are also designed to fit almost any office chair and are much more attractive than the DIY option.
 They are also more comfortable and will help to support your upper back and neck much better than the pillows.
 Here are some of the best office chair headrest options: